 Life of Reilley Vanilla Vodka, blended with Saranac Ginger Beer and fresh lime juice, served on the rocks

-Life of Reilly Vanilla Vodka infused with Finger Lakes Coffee, Kahlua, half & half, shaken, and served on the rocks
+Life of Reilly Vanilla Vodka infused with Utica Coffee, Kahlua, half & half, shaken, and served on the rocks

 Bottled & Canned Beer